 One measure of the agility of a project is how early in the project you could simply walk away and leave something viable in your wake.
 If you can’t do that til near the end, then you aren’t Agile.
 Building early and the use of short iteration periods allows for the early release of the product into the market to be tested by humans/users.
 That testing, through actual use, is fed into the next iteration.

 For innovators, Agile works best for those who have identified a problem, rather than a solution.
 If you know something isn’t right and you have an idea what you can do, but need wider input because you’re unsure of your assumptions, then Agile allows for constant change to work towards an answer, rather than assume you already have it.

 In the end, as we have discovered over the last year, innovation comes from circumstance as well as people.
 If you have certainty that you know what your innovation will be, then the predictability of Waterfall might be for you.
 If, like many of us, you’re reaching for an answer to a problem, then Agile might help you work through to a solution.
 What’s right for you, is what works.

-At Galway Business School you can learn to deliver innovation through a Certificate in Innovation and New Enterprise Development programme as part of the Springboard scheme.
-Or browse all of the Springboard business courses we have available.
+At Galway Business School you can learn to deliver innovation through a Certificate in Innovation and New Enterprise Development programme, available both part-time and full-time.
+Or browse all of the business courses we have available.